top of page

 • On the other hand, much attention has been paid to active sites (catalysts) (e.g., Advanced Materials, 2020; ACS Catalysis 2022).
 Despite this, we have not given active species the attention they deserve.

 • One of the dreams is to apply these fundamental chemical engineering concepts and methodologies to unlock this new era of active species in chemical transformations.
-Doing so, we can bridge the gaps between engieering science and sustainability.

 Dr Gang Wan

 • The physical process of transitions between different states is ubiquitous.
-Examples include melting, freezing, and condensation; Another example is the transitions of carbon (e.g., from the three-dimensional network bonding structure of diamond to the two-dimensional sheet-like bonding structure of graphite).
+Examples include melting, freezing, and condensation.
+Another example is the transitions of carbon (e.g., from the three-dimensional network bonding structure of diamond to the two-dimensional sheet-like bonding structure of graphite).

 • The condition known as equilibrium occurs when there is no net change and all process forward rates and reverse rates are equal.
 At equilibrium, we can say a great deal about what is possible, about the states of matter and energy, and about the structures that arise.
 However, change is not always followed by equilibrium.